Soodhu Kavvum: Critical reception

 Soodhu Kavvum received critical acclaim.
 Baradwaj Rangan wrote for The Hindu, "Nalan Kumarasamy's Soodhu Kavvum is a demonstration of what's possible when films are made for the sheer joy of making films.
 There isn't a single calculated moment, something cynically aimed to satisfy this segment of the audience or that one.
 Everything is organic, the events rooted in a nutty story and sprouting through a brilliant screenplay".
 S. Saraswathi from Rediff.com gave 3.5 stars out of 5 and wrote, "Soodhu Kavvum is an engaging film, with ingenious characters and entertaining situations" and called it a "must-watch".
 N Venkateswaran from The Times of India gave 4 out of 5 stars and wrote, "Nalan Kumarasamy establishes himself as a director to watch out for in this laugh riot of a debut film.
 Carrying off a dark comedy is no mean task, but Nalan hits the target right in his first attempt.
 His writing is crisp, the lines are down to earth and funny, the characters well-etched and the screenplay has no dull moments".
-Ananda Vikatan rated the film 45 out of 100.
+Cinema Vikatan rated the film 45 out of 100.
+IANS rated the film 3.5 out of 5 and wrote, "Packed with several funny, outrageous twists, Soodhu Kavvum (SV) makes for a great one time watch.
+You can't possibly enjoy the film a second time because most of the plot is closely attached to the twists".

 S Viswanath of Deccan Herald wrote, "Be it performances by the principal players, iced with captivating cinematography, or sparkling dialogues... every ensemble that went into making the movie has fallen beautifully in place to make Soodhu Kavvum a black, cheeky thriller".
 Sify wrote, "Soodhu Kavvum works big time due to smart writing and perfect characterisation.
 Final verdict on Soodhu Kavvum is that it is a gutsy great film.
 It is one of the best films to have emerged out of Kollywood in a long, long time".
 Malini Mannath from The New Indian Express wrote, "Engaging screenplay, deft narration, well-etched characters and twists and humour generated at unexpected moments, make Soodhu Kavvum a wacky jolly fun ride".
 Vivek Ramz from In.com rated the film 3.5 out of 5 and wrote, "The film is technically rich even with the budget constraints.
 Except the poor graphics in the pre-interval scene [...] the film looked neat with some fine shots by Cinematographer Dinesh Krishnan".
 He also appreciated the writing, cast performances, editing and music.

 Box office

 Soodhu Kavvum grossed ₹11.5 lakh in Chennai theatres on its first weekend.
-In its opening weekend it grossed ₹15.7 lakh in the US which was a disappointing result.
+In its opening weekend it grossed ₹15.7 lakh in the United States which the trade considered disappointing.
 The film had collected ₹5.2 crore in two weeks in Tamil Nadu, according to Indo-Asian News Service (IANS).
 In June 2013, IANS reported that it had earned ₹12 crore against a budget of under ₹5 crore.